 They are also not revolutionary when it comes to sound quality.
 The sound quality is definitely nothing to brag about due to the lack of air displacement.

 As I mentioned earlier, hybrid drivers are balanced armature drivers that have an additional dynamic driver to help with air displacement.

 Hybrid drivers are dual drivers that use two or more drivers to deliver a well-received sound signature.
-The use of two or more drivers ensure great frequency response, presenting the audio signals with detail, vibrance and warmth.
+The use of two or more drivers ensures great frequency response for your headphones, presenting the audio signals with detail, vibrance, and warmth.

 The short answer is yes.

 There are many reasons why dual drivers are (usually) better than single drivers, but here are some of the more obvious ones:

 With more drivers, the range of frequencies that headphones can communicate is bigger and more detailed, allowing for higher frequencies to be reached without distortion.

 A single driver has to navigate all of those frequencies on its own and just isn’t built to handle that higher range.

 A helpful way to understand the sound quality benefits of dual drivers, or headphones with multiple drivers, is to think of each driver as having its own responsibility, or at least sharing responsibility.